Frequently Asked Questions

 What is the required GPA for admission?

-Do I have to have pre-requisite courses from a specific college in order to be eligible to apply?
+Are there required pre-requisite courses that must be taken in order to be eligible to apply?

 General education classes may be completed at colleges other than the MHPC partner community colleges.
 Transfer credit is determined by each MHPC partner community college and students should not presume that all general education courses taken at another college will transfer as the equivalent to MHPC partner college coursework.